marioguerriero/obi/README.md

  - `chart` OBI's Helm chart for easier Kubernetes deployments
  - `client` the CLI for the final user to allow him to submit his jobs to OBI
  - `Dockerfiles` a collection of Docker images we used to speed-up our components building process
- - `examples` contains example YAML files to showcase how a system administrator can attach a cloud computing platform with an OBI deployment
  - `master` the main component which cares about scheduling and autoscaling
  - `predictor` web server listening for requests to the predictive component
  - `predictor/predictors` machine learning models used to provide predictions